vedph/cadmus_api/doc/docker.md

 1. save the `docker-compose.yml` file somewhere in your machine.

-2. login into the (temporary) Docker repository containing our image.
-This is currently the VeDPH `ve2020/temp` repository: `sudo docker login --username <DOCKERUSERNAME>`.
+2. login into Docker using your Docker account: `sudo docker login --username <DOCKERUSERNAME>`.
 You will be prompted for the password.

 3. from a command prompt, enter the directory where you saved the `docker-compose.yml` file, and type the command `sudo docker-compose up`.
 This will fire a MongoDB service, create and seed databases with mock data, and start the API layer.